mohammad09010/CMPN202-Operating-Systems-Journal/week5.md

 <img width="664" height="200" alt="image" src="https://github.com/user-attachments/assets/051b21bf-a1de-4a82-b54d-6b38c2bdea72" />

 ## 4. Learning Reflection
-This week presented significant challenges regarding network isolation and cross-platform administration.
+Network isolation and cross-platform administration caused a lot of issues this week.

 **1. Managing Isolated Networks:**

-I encountered a critical error when attempting to install Fail2Ban: `Failed to enable unit: Unit file fail2ban.service does not exist`.
-This occurred because the Host-Only network, while secure, prevented the server from reaching package repositories.
-This highlighted a key trade-off in secure infrastructure design: strict isolation complicates maintenance.
-I resolved this by temporarily attaching a NAT interface to perform updates, learning that maintenance windows require dynamic network reconfiguration.
+I run into a major mistake in the course of Fail2Ban installation: `Failed to enable unit: Unit file fail2ban.service does not exist`.
+The error was due to the fact that the Host-Only network, although it provides security, does not give the server the way to the package repositories.
+This brought out the critical point of a secure infrastructure design: strict isolation makes the system hard to maintain.
+To sort this out, I temporarily attached a NAT interface to perform updates and realized that maintenance windows demand dynamic network reconfiguration.

 **2. The Value of Automated Auditing:**

-Developing the `security-baseline.sh` script shifted my perspective from "manual configuration" to "automated verification."
-In a professional environment with dozens of servers, manually checking `ufw status` is unscalable.
-By scripting these checks, I established a repeatable audit process that eliminates human error and ensures the security baseline remains consistent over time.
+The creation of `security-baseline.sh` file made me aware of the huge difference between manual configuration of the system and automated verification thereof.
+Manual checking of `ufw status` in a real-life scenario that comprises dozens of servers is not possible.
+The scripting of these checks by me resulted in a fully-fledged and repeatable auditing process that eliminates human error and guarantees that security baseline will always stay at the same level.

 **3. Cross-Platform Administration:**

-A major hurdle was the "Headless Administration" constraint.
-My workstation runs Windows, which cannot natively execute the Bash-based `monitor-server.sh` script.
-To overcome this, I adapted the logic into a PowerShell script (`monitor-server.ps1`).
-This experience demonstrated the importance of adaptability in system administration—while the server is Linux, the tools used to manage it must often interface with different client operating systems.
+The main issue was the limitation of "Headless Administration."
+I work on Windows, which cannot directly run the Bash script `monitor-server.sh`.
+To solve this problem, I rewrote the logic in a PowerShell script (`monitor-server.ps1`).
+The takeaway from this incident is that system administrators must be adaptable as the server may be Linux but the management tools might need to interact with different client ​‍​‌‍​‍‌OSs..

 ---
 [< Previous: Week 4](week4.md) | [Return to Home](index.md) | [Next: Week 6 >](week6.md)